KredeGC/Mahakam/README.md

 </div>

+# TODO
+* Remove binary hot-loading, since it's a mess.
+* Refactor the rest of the legacy asset importers.
+* Make each material have it's own uniform buffer in some way.
+* Integrate meshoptimizer when importing mesh assets.
+* Switch to Clustered forward rendering.
+* Look into JoltPhysics.

 # Usage
 Mahakam can be used by itself, simply by building and linking to it.
 An editor application also exists, called Erebor, which includes a level-editor and asset manager among other game-making tools.